 - Place your brushes in the mixture and allow them to soak for around 20 minutes.
 Be careful not to let them in the water for an extended period of time!
 20-30 minutes are more than enough for proper soaking.

 - Rinse the brushes thoroughly by keeping them with the handle up, towards the water source.
 If water goes directly into the brush, you risk weakening the glue that is used to keep the bristles together, and that – trust me – will ruin your brush.

 - Use some extra shampoo to massage into the brush to remove extra build-up, if needed.

 - Don’t forget to wash the brushes’ handles too, as that is also a place for bacteria to grow.

 - Rinse again and make sure any residue of shampoo is removed.

 - Take a dry towel and place all the brushes on it.
 This will absorb all the water, yet keep in mind that synthetic brushes require up to 15 hours to dry, while natural brushes will dry in a couple of hours.

 If you can, do dry your brushes with their heads upside down to protect the glue!
 Since it’s very hard to find a way to do that at home, I really recommend getting a brush drying holder.
 They’re not very expensive, and once acquired, will probably last you for many years to come.
 They look like this:

 … And if you want to make your brush cleaning process easier and faster, you can even get really innovative products specifically designed for that:

 How to clean makeup sponges or beauty blenders?

-For cleaning a makeup sponge you can either use a special cleanser or a simple bathroom soap.
+For cleaning a makeup sponge you can either use a special cleaner or a simple bathroom soap.
 You will have to do the following:

 - Place your dirty sponge under warm water, allow it to soak, and squeeze to remove makeup.